Sharpe's Eagle (TV programme): Plot summary

 In 1809, Sir Arthur Wellesley, commander of the British forces in the Iberian Peninsula, prepares to invade French-controlled Spain.
 He orders Lieutenant Richard Sharpe and his band of "chosen men" to accompany the arrogant, incompetent, newly arrived Sir Henry Simmerson and his South Essex Regiment on a mission to destroy a bridge vital to French troop movements.
-Simmerson, his nephew Lieutenant Gibbons and Lieutenant Berry despise Sharpe for his low birth.
-However, Major Lennox, who knows Sharpe from their days in India, and American-born Captain Leroy appreciate his military expertise.
+Simmerson, his nephew Lieutenant Gibbons and toady, Lieutenant Berry despise Sharpe for his low birth.
+However, Major Lennox, who knows Sharpe from their days in India, and Virginian, Captain Leroy appreciate his military expertise.
+Seeing the South Essex suffer abuse under Simmerson, Sharpe trains the regiment to improve their shooting.

 The bridge is taken without resistance and Sharpe's men start to place explosives.
 When Simmerson spots a small French patrol on the other side of the river, he orders Lennox to take a small detachment and drive them off.
 Lennox strenuously objects, but obeys the command.
 His fears are realised when a hidden French cavalry unit overruns the British; Lennox is fatally wounded and the King's colours are lost.
-Sharpe and his men go to the rescue, while Simmerson panics and orders the bridge to be blown up, even though some of his men are still on the other side.
+Sharpe and his chosen men come to the rescue, while Simmerson panics and orders the bridge to be blown up, even though some of his men are still on the other side.
 Afterwards, the dying Lennox asks Sharpe for a French Imperial Eagle to wash away the shame of losing the colours.

-Wellesley promotes Sharpe to captain for his part in the skirmish, instead of Gibbons (though he cannot guarantee that Sharpe will be able to keep his new rank).
+Wellesley admonishes Simmerson for his incompetence in losing the colours and Lennox's death.
+Wellesley stands down the South Essex but places Light Company under Sharpe's command.
+Wellesley also promotes Sharpe to captain for his part in the skirmish, instead of Gibbons (though he cannot guarantee that Sharpe will be able to keep his new rank).
 Enraged, Simmerson tells Berry to dispose of Sharpe.
-Berry deliberately provokes Sharpe by abusing Countess Josefina, a woman Sharpe had rescued from Gibbons and taken under his protection.
-To forestall a duel, Wellesley orders a night patrol to be led by Sharpe and Berry.
-They run into the French; during the fighting, Berry shoots Sharpe from behind, but is killed by Harper before he can finish the job.
+Berry deliberately provokes Sharpe by whipping Countess Josefina, a woman Sharpe had rescued from Gibbons and taken under his protection.
+Sharpe challenges Berry to a duel the following dawn, despite Wellesley's standing orders of duels being banned.
+To prevent the duel from happening, Wellesley orders a night patrol to be led by Sharpe and Berry.
+They run into the French; during the firefight, Berry shoots Sharpe from behind, but is killed by Harper before he can finish the job.

 The next day, the Battle of Talavera is fought.
-Simmerson, seeing a French column approaching his position, flees.
+Simmerson, seeing a French column approaching his position, predictably flees.
 Sharpe steadies the South Essex, much improved by his training, and leaves them under the command of Leroy.
 They succeed in stopping the French attack.
-At just the right moment, Sharpe and his riflemen attack the wavering French soldiers in the flank, sending them into headlong retreat.
+At just the right moment, Sharpe and his riflemen flank the wavering French soldiers sending them into a full on rout.
 Sharpe captures the unit's Eagle, making him famous throughout Britain and ensuring that he remains a captain.

 Afterwards, Sharpe plants the Eagle on Lennox's grave.
-Simmerson is protected by his influential friends and escapes punishment.
+Simmerson is protected by his influential friends and escapes punishment, losing command of the regiment to Sir William Lawford.
 Meanwhile, Josefina finds a new protector in Captain Leroy.